Aleph-Alpha/pharia-kernel-sdk-py/README.md

 You build your skill in Python, which is then compiled into a Wasm module.
 Then, the skill is deployed to Pharia Kernel, where it can be invoked on demand.
 To this end, this SDK provides some tooling and APIs for skill development.

+You can access the [Documentation](https://aleph-alpha-pharia-kernel-sdk-py.readthedocs-hosted.com/en/latest/index.html) with your GitHub account.

 ## Installing SDK

 The SDK is distributed via the Aleph Alpha Artifactory PyPI.
 You may need to request a JFrog account, or extend the permission of your JFrog account via the [Product Service Desk](https://aleph-alpha.atlassian.net/servicedesk/customer/portals).